saraozn/tp/docs/DeveloperGuide.md

 1. Property agent identifies the customer to be matched to its corresponding properties.
 2. Property agent inserts the index into the CLI.
-3. Property agent gets a list of properties that matches the criteria of the customer.
+3. Property agent gets a list of properties that matches the criteria of the customer.<br>
 Use case ends.

 Extension:<br>